Man believed to have faked his own death found in Scotland - NewsBreak

 Alahverdian’s reemergence was first reported by The Providence Journal.

 “Investigators also learned that Nicholas Rossi had fled the country to avoid prosecution in Ohio and attempted to lead investigators and state legislators in other states to believe that he was deceased,” Hall Everett said.
-“He has been taken into custody and the Utah County Attorney’s Office is working with federal and international agencies to extradite Mr. Rossi back to Utah.”
+“He has been taken into custody and the Utah County Attorney’s Office is working with federal and international agencies to extradite Mr. Rossi back to Utah.”‘Meth-rrito’: TSA releases top 10 list of ‘most unusual items’ found in passengers’ bags

 Alahverdian moved out of the country with his wife and two children in 2016.
 He told people he had been diagnosed with non-Hodgkin’s lymphoma.